-If you have a positive test result, we are required by law to share your result and personal data (including your name, contact details, postcode and ethnicity) with [AMEND AS APPROPRIATE BASED ON COUNTRY] Public Health England for referral to the NHS Test and Trace system/Public Health Wales for referral to the NHS Wales Test, Trace, Protect system/the Public Health Agency for referral to the HSC Northern Ireland's Test and Contact Tracing programme
+If you have a positive swab test result, as required by law, we will share your result and personal data (including your name, contact details, postcode and ethnicity) with [AMEND AS APPROPRIATE BASED ON COUNTRY] Public Health England for referral to the NHS Test and Trace system/Public Health Wales for referral to the NHS Wales Test, Trace, Protect system/the Public Health Agency for referral to the HSC Northern Ireland's Test, Trace and Protect programme/NHS Inform for referral to the Test and Protect system.

 Data protection regulation provides you with control over your personal data and how it is used.
 When you agree to your information being used in research, however, some of those rights may be limited in order for the research to be reliable and accurate.
 Further information about your rights with respect to your personal data is available at https://compliance.web.ox.ac.uk/individual-rights.
-The information we find out from this study may be useful for others.
-The study is funded by the UK government, and so the data that we collect may be shared with researchers and organisations, inside or outside the UK.
+The information we find out from this survey may be useful for others.
+The survey is funded by the UK government, and so the data that we collect may be shared with researchers and organisations, inside or outside the UK.
 We would only share information that could not identify you (no names or addresses or full postcodes or date of birth).

 If you have a question about how the ONS processes your personal data or want to find out more about your rights under data protection legislation, please see the ONS's data protection page